Following notes on Islamic Political System have been taken from The Political Thought of Islam by Maulana Abu’ Ala Mawdoodi

 In Western democracy the people are sovereign, in Islam sovereignty is vested in God and the people are His caliphs or representatives.

-In the Western democracy the people make their own laws; in the latter they have to follow and obey the laws (Shari’ah) given by God through His Prophet.
+In Western democracy the people make their own laws; in the latter, they have to follow and obey the laws (Shari’ah) given by God through His Prophet.

-In one the Government undertakes to fulfil the will of the people; in the other the Government and the people alike have to do the will of God.
+In one the Government undertakes to fulfill the will of the people; in the other, the Government and the people alike have to do the will of God.

 Purpose of the Islamic State:

-It imposes obligations on the state similar to those it imposes on the individual: to fulfil all contracts and obligations; to use power and authority for the establishment of justice and not for the perpetration of injustice; to look on duty as a sacred obligation; and to regard power as a trust from God to be used in the belief that one has to render an account of one’s actions to Him in the Hereafter.
+It imposes obligations on the state similar to those it imposes on the individual: to fulfill all contracts and obligations; to use power and authority for the establishment of justice and not for the perpetuation of injustice; to look on duty as a sacred obligation, and to regard power as a trust from God to be used in the belief that one has to render an account of one’s actions to Him in the Hereafter.

 Fundamental Rights of Non-Muslims:

-The life, Property and honour of a dhimmis is to be respected and protected in exactly the same way as that of a Muslim citizen.
+The life, property, and honor of a dhimmi are to be respected and protected in exactly the same way as that of a Muslim citizen.

 Executive and Legislature: